20 IRA Mistakes to Avoid

 Opening an IRA is a pretty straightforward matter: Pick a brokerage or mutual fund company, fill out some forms, and fund the account.
 Yet, there are plenty of ways investors can stub their toes along the way.
-They can make the wrong types of IRA contributions--Roth or traditional--or select the wrong types of investments to put inside the tax-sheltered wrapper.
+They can make the wrong types of IRA contributions--Roth or traditional--or select suboptimal of investments to put inside the tax-sheltered wrapper.
 And don't forget about the tax code, which delineates the ins and outs of withdrawals, required minimum distributions, conversions, and rollovers.
 Rules as byzantine as these provide investors with plenty of opportunities to make poor decisions that can end up costing them money.

 Here are 20 mistakes that investors can make with IRAs, as well as some tips on how to avoid them.

 Investors have heard so much about the virtues of Roth IRAs--tax-free compounding and withdrawals, no mandatory withdrawals in retirement--that they might assume that funding a Roth instead of a traditional IRA is always the right answer.
 It's not.
-For investors who can deduct their traditional IRA contribution on their taxes--their income must fall below the limits outlined here--and who haven't yet save much for retirement, a traditional deductible IRA may, in fact, be the better answer.
+For investors who can deduct their traditional IRA contribution on their taxes--their income must fall below the limits--and who haven't yet saved much for retirement, a traditional deductible IRA may, in fact, be the better answer.
 That's because their in-retirement tax rate is apt to be lower than it is when they make the contribution, so the tax break is more valuable to them now.

 Deciding whether to contribute to a Roth or traditional IRA depends on your tax bracket today versus where it will be in retirement.
 If you have no idea, it's reasonable to split the difference: Invest half of your contribution in a traditional IRA (deductible now, taxable in retirement) and steer the other half to a Roth (aftertax dollars in, tax-free on the way out).